 Welcome to my website!

-I am a 4th-year Ph.D. student in Economics at the University of Pittsburgh.
+I am a Ph.D.
+Candidate in Economics at the University of Pittsburgh.

 University of Pittsburgh